What is a topical map?

 /dog-breeds/golden-retriever/health/

-canonicalUrl field is empty string.
+canonicalUrl field

-The parentUrl field points to the
+is empty string. parentUrl points to

-parent page where the section lives.
+the page where the section lives.

 6 Generate internal linking